MicrosoftDocs/ATADocs/ATPDocs/what-is.md

 |**Lateral movements**     |  Detect attempts to move laterally inside the network to gain further control of sensitive users, utilizing methods such as Pass the Ticket, Pass the Hash, Overpass the Hash and more.       |
 |**Domain dominance**     |   View highlighted attacker behavior if domain dominance is achieved.
 For example, attackers might run code remotely on the domain controller, or use methods like DC Shadow, malicious domain controller replication, Golden Ticket activities, and more.      |

+For more information, see [Security alerts in Microsoft Defender for Identity](alerts-overview.md).

 ## Investigate alerts and user activities